 You don’t feel great about yourself, so you don’t go out there and make stuff happen.
 Because you’re not being successful, you feel a lack of self-worth.

 It’s time to break the cycle.

-Let’s be honest, this is not an easy journey.
-It can be challenging, but the challenge is what builds depth, strength, character and resilience.
-If the reward is greater self-esteem, which leads to greater relationships, a better career, increased health and well being, more success, and a greater sense of self-worth, I’d say it’s worth it.
+The journey to higher self-esteem will be challenging, but the challenge is what builds depth, strength, character and resilience.
+If the reward is greater self-esteem, which leads to greater relationships, a better career, increased health and well being, more success, and a greater sense of self-worth, it’s worth it.

 While you live in a society where you are constantly bombarded with messages of not being enough and how you could be better, just remember this: